 Strengthening Democracy and Voting Rights

-In a true democracy, voting should be a simple, convenient process that allows every eligible voter to participate easily.
+The Florida Legislature has recently significantly changed state voting and election laws.
+Voting should be a simple, convenient process that allows every eligible voter to participate easily.
 But too often in Florida, this is not the case.
-The Florida Legislature’s recent state voting and election law changes significantly hinder voter participation.
 Changes to vote-by-mail and the voter registration process, extreme regulations on third-party voter registration organizations, and threats posed by the investigative Office of Election Crimes and Security make participation in our electoral process challenging.
-Following hurricanes or other natural disasters, these deterrents and impediments are worsened by the lack of election administration protocols, which result in closed or moved polling locations, unexpected changes in voters residential addresses, and much more.

 Story